tt5321/AgileStudy/README.md

 Note: If you cannot do `git clone`, please:
 1.  download the zip file and unzip
 2. `npm install`
+## Run Test

-To run all the test cases (output will be printed to the console)
+Output will be printed to the console
 ```
 npm start
 ```